UCATLAS/xAODAnaHelpers/docs/Development.rst

 ===========

 .. warning::
-    Never push to master.
-Always create a new branch for changes, rebase your branch with master ``git pull --rebase origin master`` and use the branch for creating a pull-request to merge with master.
-This keeps master mergeable for everyone for all development.
+    Never push to main.
+Always create a new branch for changes, rebase your branch with main ``git pull --rebase origin main`` and use the branch for creating a pull-request to merge with main.
+This keeps main mergeable for everyone for all development.

 .. toctree::
    :maxdepth: 2